 It comes down to the fact that I’m a lazy fucker when it comes to exercise and I would rather eat popcorn and watch Olivia Pope “handle it” than hang out in a room that could pass as a Slip N’ Slide by the end of class.

 It feels way better than choosing instant gratification.
-Because instant gratification is just that, it’s instant.
-It’s fleeting.
+Because instant gratification is fleeting.
 It’s momentary.
-And when it’s over we have nothing left to ground us in our happiness.
+And when it’s over, we have nothing left to ground us in our happiness.

 Let’s work on trading in moments of pleasure for a lifetime of happiness.